-East Hampton Town police arrested two Springs men this past week on charges of driving while intoxicated.
+A Springs man is facing multiple felony counts after East Hampton Town police arrested him Sunday at about midnight on charges of driving while intoxicated.

 Officers said they stopped Luis G. Vizhany-Cardenas, 41, on North Main Street, East Hampton, for swerving repeatedly into the oncoming lane.
 His blood-alcohol content was recorded at .09 of 1 percent, just over the legal limit.

 A pothole on Napeague came close last week to killing a motorcyclist, whose bike, after striking it, went down and skidded for about 100 yards, the length of a football field, across Montauk Highway.

 East Hampton Town police said Carlos A. Buitrago of Springs, 27, was about a mile west of Napeague Meadow Road, headed west, when it happened, at about 10:40 a.m. on April 29.
 Man and motorcycle came to rest on the shoulder of the eastbound lane.

 East Hampton Town police have asked for the public’s help in tracking down a man suspected in a possible abduction attempt of a local boy.

 A 13-year-old Springs School student walking home last Thursday at about 3:30 p.m. after being dropped off by a school bus told police he had been approached on Springs-Fireplace Road near Teak Lane in Springs by a man driving a white sedan.